souldern/souldern.github.io/home/announcements/covid-19.md

 ### Milk Round

-Hi, for anyone who is not aware, there is a milkman delivering to Souldern three times a week, Tuesday, Thursday and Saturday.
+There is a milkman delivering to
+Souldern three times a week, Tuesday, Thursday and Saturday.
 He not only delivers milk but you can order a whole range of groceries including bread, cheese, eggs, juice, fruit and veg, vegan, dairy